phamvanquoc1990/event-table-edit/README.md

 # Event Table Edit
 Event Table Edit is an open source table plugin for Joomla 2.5, 3.x and above (original author: Manuel Kaspar, continuation: Matthias Gruhn).
 With the plugin, you can create a responsive, editable table with CSV import and export function.
 It also has a full rights management (Joomla ACL).
 You can  transform the table into an appointment booking system with confirmation emails for users and the admin, including iCal-calendar-files for both in the attachment.
-Based on a CSS-template, the layout of Event Table Edit can be changed easily.
+As it is based on a CSS-template, the layout of the table can be changed easily.
 The responsive function is based on the "Column Toggle Table with Mini Map" from the tablesaw plugins (https://github.com/filamentgroup/tablesaw).

 Download latest version 4.1 (since 24.03.2016): https://github.com/Theophilix/event-table-edit/archive/master.zip